digininja/DVWA/README.md

 ### Other Configuration

 Depending on your Operating System as well as version of PHP, you may wish to alter the default configuration.
 The location of the files will be different on a per-machine basis.
-Note, You are unable to use PHP v7.0 or later with DVWA.

 **Folder Permissions**: